AUTOMATIC1111/stable-diffusion-webui/Features.md

 [from:to:when]
 ```

 Where `from` and `to` are arbitrary texts, and `when` is a number that defines how late in the sampling cycle should the switch be made.
 The later it is, the less power the model has to draw the `to` text in place of `from` text.
-If `when` is a number between 0 and 1, it's a fraction of the number of steps after which to make the switch.
-If it's an integer greater than zero, it's just the step after which to make the switch.
+If `when` is a number from `0.0` to `1.0`, it's a fraction of the number of steps after which to make the switch.
+If it's an integer (no decimal point) greater than zero, it's just the step after which to make the switch.

-Nesting one prompt editing inside another does work.
+Nesting one prompt editing inside another also works.

 Additionally:
 - `[to:when]` - adds `to` to the prompt after a fixed number of steps (`when`)
 - `[from::when]` - removes `from` from the prompt after a fixed number of steps (`when`)

-Example:
+**1.6.0 Update**: For numbers with a fractional point in a range of `1.0` to `2.0`, this now targets the second pass AKA hires fix pass.
+More information can be found on the [seed breaking changes page](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Seed-breaking-changes#160-2023-08-24---prompt-editing-timeline-has-separate-range-for-first-pass-and-hires-fix-pass) and the [relevant PR](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/12457).

+**Example**:
 `a [fantasy:cyberpunk:16] landscape`

 - At start, the model will be drawing `a fantasy landscape`.
 - After step 16, it will switch to drawing `a cyberpunk landscape`, continuing from where it stopped with fantasy.

 Here's a more complex example with multiple edits:
-`fantasy landscape with a [mountain:lake:0.25] and [an oak:a christmas tree:0.75][ in foreground::0.6][ in background:0.25] [shoddy:masterful:0.5]` (sampler has 100 steps)
+`fantasy landscape with a [mountain:lake:0.25] and [an oak:a christmas tree:0.75][ in foreground::0.6][ in background:0.25] [shoddy:masterful:0.5]` (sampler has `100` steps)

-- at start, `fantasy landscape with a mountain and an oak in foreground shoddy`
+- at start (step `0`), `fantasy landscape with a mountain and an oak in foreground shoddy`
-- after step 25, `fantasy landscape with a lake and an oak in foreground in background shoddy`
+- after step `25`, `fantasy landscape with a lake and an oak in foreground in background shoddy`
-- after step 50, `fantasy landscape with a lake and an oak in foreground in background masterful`
+- after step `50`, `fantasy landscape with a lake and an oak in foreground in background masterful`
-- after step 60, `fantasy landscape with a lake and an oak in background masterful`
+- after step `60`, `fantasy landscape with a lake and an oak in background masterful`
-- after step 75, `fantasy landscape with a lake and a christmas tree in background masterful`
+- after step `75`, `fantasy landscape with a lake and a christmas tree in background masterful`

 The picture at the top was made with the prompt:

 `Official portrait of a smiling world war ii general, [male:female:0.99], cheerful, happy, detailed face, 20th century, highly detailed, cinematic lighting, digital art painting by Greg Rutkowski`

-And the number 0.99 is replaced with whatever you see in column labels on the image.
+And the number `0.99` is replaced with whatever you see in column labels on the image.

-The last column in the picture is [male:female:0.0], which essentially means that you are asking the model to draw a female from the start, without starting with a male general, and that is why it looks so different from others.
+The last column in the picture is `[male:female:0.0]`, which essentially means that you are asking the model to draw a female from the start, without starting with a male general, and that is why it looks so different from others.

 **Note**: This syntax does _not_ work with extra networks, such as LoRA.
 See [this discussion post](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/10897#discussioncomment-6055184) for details.
 For similar functionality, see the [sd-webui-loractl extension](https://github.com/cheald/sd-webui-loractl).